-Sabellids live in long tubes that they construct out mucous around their bodies.
+Sabellids live in long tubes that they construct around their bodies out of mucous.
 Most species cement particles of mud or sand to their mucous sheath, which grants them protection against predators and rough environmental conditions.

 The ‘feather duster’ epithet of this family of polychaetes comes from their characteristic plume of tentacles, called radioles, which are finely divided feather-like structures.
 The radioles are attached in two groups, one on either side of the worm’s head.
 In many species, the radioles are brightly coloured, making them fairly sought after for display in aquaria.
 As well as being pretty, these “feathers” are essential for many different processes.

 Sabellids use their radioles to feed, by filtering small particles from the water column .
 Each radiole has paired side branches, forming a two-edged comb, allowing them to trap particles from the water.
 Amazingly, Sabellids are able to sort these particles according to their size and composition.
 Particles that are too large are of no use to the worm, so are rejected and carried away by the water current.
 Medium sized particles are kept for tube building.
 The finest organic particles are food for these worms, who use the hair-like cilia that line their radioles to channel the particles down to their mouth, where they are ingested.

 Due to their filter feeding strategy, Sabellids can only thrive in areas with moving currents that bring in fresh supplies of suspended particles.
 However, they do not simply passively wait for food to come to them.
 To facilitate the process, they create a current in the water to direct particles toward their mouth, a practice called “active suspension” feeding.
 Waving their “feathers,” creates a current and vortices on the upper surface of their radioles.
 To make this system even more effective, the surface of their radioles is coated in sticky mucus to trap any particles passing through.